 - If the gravy becomes too thick upon simmering, add a few tablespoons of beef broth to thin it out.

-- This recipe really works well with the wine and the mushrooms.
+- This recipe works well with the wine and the mushrooms.
 They add a depth of flavor that really shines through.

 Crock Pot Cooking Method

-- Brown the beef and cook the mushrooms, onion, and garlic in the pot as per the directions.
+- Brown the beef and cook the mushrooms, onion, and garlic in the pot per the directions.
 Add the red wine, loosen the brown bits, and reduce.

 - Add the beef, vegetables, and reduced wine to the crock pot.
 Add the beef broth, Worcestershire Sauce, and soy sauce.

-- Cook on high for 3-4 hours or on low for 7-8 hours.
+- Cook on high for 3-4 hours or low for 7-8 hours.

 - Turn the crock pot to high.
 Make the cornstarch slurry by combining the water and cornstarch until smooth.
 Stir it into the crock pot with the beef and vegetables.
 Cook for a few minutes or until thickened.